 Recently some historians have presented theories suggesting that an unknown Ralarian super-species engineered or birthed a number of specialised sub-species to aid in the war effort.
 No such type has ever been discovered though.

 Empire ships were fairly primitive early on.
 Some technologies were reverse engineered from surviving Ralarian ship wrecks.
-Later on magical artefacts became incorporated into the designs, making hover vehicles and certain types of beam weapons possible.
+Later on magical artefacts became incorporated into the designs, making hover vehicles, shields and certain types of beam weapons possible.